wrightben/codeeval/Word Search Solver (JavaScript).md

 ld = \ = Diagonal from top-left to bottom-right <br />
 rd = / = Diagonal from bottom-left to top-right <br />
 (R) = Reverse string

+#### Anomalies and Errata

+Because of the way search works, unusual results happen when the following things are true:

+* "Fun" appears more than once, or "Fun|uF", and other "duplicates"
+* Both "Fun" and "Funny" are both included